-- What are the underlying causes, including work-related, psychosocial, and personal factors that contribute to the emergence of suicidal tendencies among male educators in Zimbabwe's rural regions? - What are the strengths of current interventions and support systems targeting suicidal tendencies among male educators in Zimbabwe's rural regions?
+- What are the underlying factors that contribute to the emergence of suicidal tendencies among male educators in Zimbabwe's rural regions? - What are the strengths of current interventions and support systems aimed at mitigating suicidal tendencies among male educators in Zimbabwe's rural regions?